Moving More at a glance

 Moving More is one of the most effective ways to reduce cancer risks and improve cancer outcomes.
 You might be surprised to learn that the scientific evidence linking physical activity beneficially to cancer is the strongest of any of the lifestyle therapies, even more so than diet and cancer.

-“I have found that Moving More is one of the most powerful and subtle of our 7 Healing Practices,” says Commonweal and CancerChoices co-founder Michael Lerner.
+“I have found that Moving More is one of the most powerful and subtle of our 7 Lifestyle Practices,” says Commonweal and CancerChoices co-founder Michael Lerner.
 “Most people will think Moving More automatically means exercise.
 Yes, exercise is vital, but Moving More also includes stretching, movement therapies such as qigong, and sensing into the ways your body wants to move.”

 “There are also all the movements of everyday life that can be undertaken more consciously.
 Washing the dishes.
 Doing laundry.
 Sweeping the floor.
 These can even be a form of meditation,” Michael says.